mosaic-design-system/docs/src/components/popover.md

       ### When, and why?

       Use popovers sparingly when you have non-critical information to aid the user’s decision making.
+For example, when hovering over an avatar you could show a user's full name and job title in a popover.

       - - -